-Judging by the lifestyle we indulge, the stress levels that we are exposed to, the aims and ambitions that each one of us tether into our lives, it is no surprise that at one point of time one of us is bound to severely break down and enter into a situation of hopelessness and within an aura of sadness.
+Judging by the lifestyle we indulge, the stress levels that we are exposed to, the aims and ambitions that each one of us tethers into our lives, it is no surprise that at one point in time one of us is bound to severely break down and enter into a situation of hopelessness and within an aura of sadness.
 “Major depression is a mood state that goes well beyond temporarily feeling sad or blue.
-It is a serious medical illness that affects one’s thoughts, feelings, behavior, mood and physical health.”- National Alliance on Mental Illness (NAMI), United States of America.
+It is a serious medical illness that affects one’s thoughts, feelings, behavior, mood, and physical health.”- National Alliance on Mental Illness (NAMI), United States of America.

 However, be it depression or any other kind of mental disorder, medical science today has an answer for it.
 The one thing that one needs to be is aware of the situation and act accordingly in seeking proper medical advice and aid.
 Clinical depression is a disease that is definitely spreading like an epidemic, but it is not something that cannot be controlled or cured.

 Mucormycosis, popularly termed “Black fungus” by the media and public, is a disease…